-One person dead after serious crash closes SH1 near Whangarei
+Two dead in separate North Island road crashes tonight

 Motorists are being told to following the directions of emergency services on the scene for detour routes.

-Elsewhere, one person has been seriously injured following a serious crash in Claudelands, Hamilton.
+Meanwhile in Hamilton, a motorcyclist died following a serious crash in Claudelands about 6.25pm.

-Emergency services are on the scene of the crash at the intersection of Enderley Ave and Peachgrove Rd, with police called around 6.25pm.
+Emergency services responded to the crash at the intersection of Enderley Ave and Peachgrove Rd.

-"Initial indications are one person is seriously injured.
-Diversions are now in place on Daisy St. Motorists are advised to avoid the area if possible," police said.
+"The rider died at the scene.
+Drivers are asked to avoid the area if possible."

-The Serious Crash Unit is examining the scene currently, police said.
+The Serious Crash Unit is examining the scene and the road is expected to be